centria/fullstack/index.md

 You will be able to do this course without all the prerequisites, but it might require attendance in the lessons.
 Especially databases might need some hard work.

+It is adviced that you have at least some idea of databases, or participate in a database course while doing this course.

 ## Course instructions in Centria

 * To participate to this course, **read this page first.**